 “Had a gr8 time tnx 4 ur present.
 C u 2mrw :)”

 “It’s almost scary to think of what the future holds,” Emily Green wrote on the Grammarly blog (the word blog itself is an early textism of sorts) in an article titled Why text messaging is butchering grammar.
 “Texting is eroding literacy in young adults.
 The next generation of adults will be faced with serious literacy issues, which could lead to even more serious problems.
 We’re already facing some grammar and literacy barriers between generations.”

 She’s right, in one way: USA Today’s list of “essential texting acronyms every parent must know” is an eye-opening read for any PIR (parent in room) who just learned what “Netflix & chill” means.
 Some research, like this 2012 Penn State study, seems to corroborate the alarming message about grammar as well, arguing that teenagers who use “techspeak” perform worse on grammar tests.

 But what’s really happening may be the opposite.
-We’ve gained a new cognitive ability.
-Texting, chatting, and instant messages are an entirely new form of communication, different from spoken or traditional written English.
-For the first time in the history of man, technology has put our friends within fingers’ reach at all times.
-We can write to each other as fast as we speak.
+Instead of getting dumber, teenagers may have gained a new cognitive ability.
+You could consider texting, chatting, and instant messaging entirely new forms of communication, different from spoken or traditional written English.
+For the first time in the history of man, technology has put our friends and contacts within fingers’ reach at all times.
+Anyone with a phone or computer can now write to each other as fast as they speak in person.